 Kings Island is a wonderful destination for families and friends to visit.
 Our goal is to make your experience at the park both smooth and full of family-fun.
 Please let us know if you have any further questions by contacting 513-754-5500 or by talking to a Guest Services representative at the park.

 Stop by Guest Services

 Guests with disabilities should stop by Guest Services located at the Front Gate upon arrival at the park.
-A brochure (Rider Safety Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.
+A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.